Electronic bounds in magnetic crystals: Gap inequalities and Cauchy-Schwarz inequalities

-Like the bounds on the orbital magnetization (\fref{fig3}) and on the energy gap (\fref{fig8}), the Chern bound on the susceptibility gets nearly saturated for the flat-band model, as shown in \fref{fig10}.
+Like the bounds on the orbital magnetization (\fref{fig3}) and on the energy gap (\fref{fig8}), the Chern bound on the susceptibility gets nearly saturated for the flat-band model, as shown in the right panel of \fref{fig9}.
 The near saturation occurs slightly below $\Delta = 1$, as in the case of the global metric-curvature bounds~\cite{ozawa-prb21}.